billyswitzer/dataexpert-v4-capstone-project/README.md

 The grain of each metric is stock_symbol.
 The initial Superset dashboard displays a chart showing the top 50 stocks sorted by the three percentage metrics both ascending and descending (two charts per metric).
 This charts will identify potential buying/selling/short opportunities for day traders in real time.
 A dashboard showing the changes in absolute price will be added at a later date.

 ## Data and Architecture
-Daily stock data is loaded from the Polygon.io Daily Aggregates Flat File into a staging table, combined with stock split data (from the Polygon.io Reference Data API), and merged into a cumulative table (daily_stock_price_cumulative) in Iceberg via a Spark job scheduled with Airflow.
+Daily stock data is loaded from the [Polygon.io Daily Aggregates Flat File](https://polygon.io/flat-files/stocks-day-aggs) into a staging table, combined with stock split data (from the [Polygon.io Reference Data API](https://polygon.io/docs/stocks/get_v3_reference_splits)), and merged into a cumulative table (daily_stock_price_cumulative) in Iceberg via a Spark job scheduled with Airflow.
 The daily_stock_price_cumulative table contains an array of the previous 365 days of price and volume data.
 This data is aggregated into a dimension table in Iceberg (dim_daily_stock_price) containing averages for comparison with real-time data.
-Finally, the dim_daily_stock_price is joined to the dim_ticker_details table (a one-time pull from the Polygon.io Reference Data API) to pull in the market cap dimension and load to the current_day_stock_price table, which is uploaded by the microbatch process.
+Finally, the dim_daily_stock_price is joined to the dim_ticker_details table (a one-time pull from the [Polygon.io Reference Data API](https://polygon.io/docs/stocks/get_v3_reference_tickers__ticker)) to pull in the market cap dimension and load to the current_day_stock_price table, which is updated by the microbatch process.
+The microbatch process pulls intraday data from the [Alpaca Markets Market Data API](https://docs.alpaca.markets/reference/stockbars-1).
 The architecture for the daily data flow is shown below.

 ![Architecture Diagram](readme_links/architecture_diagram_v2.png)